 The FAA has amended the required observation and recovery time for applicants who have had coronary artery disease treated with uncomplicated Percutaneous Transluminal Coronary Angioplasty (PTCA) with stent placement.
 For all classes of medical certification, a three-month recovery and stabilization period is now required after most stent procedures (See details below).
 The requirements now include:

-A current cardiovascular evaluation that must include:
+A current (within preceding 90 days) cardiovascular evaluation that must include:

 *An unlimited second-class medical has no functional limitations.
 A limited second-class medical may be issued, sometimes without the need for repeat coronary angiography, to pilots who need limited commercial privileges; however, a nuclear exercise treadmill test will be required for limited second class consideration.
 The limitations usually include "Not valid for carrying passengers or cargo for compensation or hire," "Not valid for PIC," or "Valid only when serving as a pilot member of a fully qualified two pilot crew."
 A limited second class also allows full third class privileges.